 Want to keep your kids entertained this summer without spending a penny?
 Help them get a summer job!
 Kids can make money in all sorts of ways.
-You will need to use your own judgment in assessing how mature your child is and how ready they are to take on the responsibility.
-Young children shouldn’t be working more than a few hours a week but there are lots of ways even young children can make money.
+You’ll need to use your own judgement in assessing how mature your child is and how ready they are to take on the responsibility.
+Young children shouldn’t be working more than a few hours a week.
+But there are lots of ways even younger kids can make a bit of money.

 - How can kids make money?